nogibjj/Individual_Project3_Kelly_Tong/README.md

 This repository is for IDS706 Individual Project 3.

 ## Purpose
-    This repository is for building an ETL-Query pipeline.
-    Github actions such as extract, transform and load, and query are included.
-    A local csv file is extracted from a url and then cleaned and loaded into a .db file.
-    In this case, the two datasets (csv files) are extracted into women_stem.db and all_ages.db which store the information about major and employment.
-    A Cloud Database (MySQL) is hosted in Azure and connected to this Github repository through secret variables access_tokens, host_name and HTTP_path.
-    Setup tools are used to package the Python script.

 ## Important Things included are:
 - ``.devcontainer`` includes a Dockerfile and devcontainer.json.